With one American dying every hour of melanoma, it's imperative to protect your skin.

 While it's true that skin cancers occur most often in light-skinned individuals, those with dark skin can also be affected by these deadly diseases.

-Particular areas of concern for blacks: places on the skin with little or no pigmentation, including the palms of the hands and bottoms of the feet.
+Particular areas of concern for Black people: places on the skin with little or no pigmentation, including the palms of the hands and bottoms of the feet.
 So regardless of your skin tone, play it safe and wear sunscreen — even on parts of your body that aren't directly exposed to the sun.